AhmedMohamedomar74/AhmedMohamedomar74/README.md

 ---

 ## 🌟 Acknowledgements
 I am grateful to my mentors, peers, and collaborators for their continuous guidance and support.
-Their expertise and encouragement have been instrumental in my growth as a MERN Full Stack Developer.
+Their expertise and encouragement have been instrumental in my growth as a MEARN Full Stack Developer.